-(1) Judging shall be done at county and district fairs by individuals who are registered with the department and who have knowledge, training or experience in the specific class or classes to be judged as determined by the department.
-Judging shall be done in accordance with the requirements of s.
-ATCP 160.92 (3)(a).
-In no case shall any person who is an officer or director of a fair be eligible to judge exhibits at such fair; nor shall any person interested directly or indirectly in exhibits shown in any department of a fair be eligible to judge articles or animals in that department.
+(1) Judging shall be done at county and district fairs by individuals who are registered with the department.
+In no case shall any person who is an officer or director of the fair be eligible to judge exhibits at the fair; nor shall any person interested directly or indirectly in exhibits shown in any department of the fair be eligible to judge animals or articles in that department.